Code-Institute-Submissions/music-band/README.md

 The navigation proved to be tricky.
 I revisited this feature a number of times to edit and make adjustments.
 The mobile menu needed a way to open and close.
 I decided upon the checkbox hack where the checkbox toggle event would trigger a hidden menu to slide in.
 The checkbox would be hidden offscreen and the label would be clicked to activate the menu.

 In desktop mode, I applied an animation to the menu item for visual purposes.
-Originally I had a hover menu for the social media links but the html validator didnt approve of a div within an ul although the browser rendered tis fine, so these feature was removed.
+Originally I had a hover menu for the social media links but the html validator didn't approve of a div within an ul although the browser rendered it fine, so these feature was removed.

 #### Index / Main Header